ajyl/ajyl.github.io/_posts/2025-02-28-mlp-value-vecs.md

 This means that during the forward pass, if a value vector is inactive, it can end up getting multiplied by a negative value -- and thus, flip directions, and get added to the next layer.

 With that being said, let's revisit some of the negative value vectors.
-But before projecting them onto the vocabulary space, we can first multiply them by -1:
+But before projecting them onto the vocabulary space, we can first multiply them by -1.

+Below, I've marked the original value vectors in black font (e.g., MLP[27, 4971]), while the same value vector multiplied by -1 (e.g., MLP[27, 4971] * -1) are in red.

 | Layer, Index  | Nearest Neighbors (k = 10) |